-During 2012, Child Aid conducted its operations in office facilities rented under an operating lease agreement that expired in March 2013.
-Child Aid continues to rent these office facilities on a month-to-month basis.

-Minimum required annual payments under these noncancelable leases are as follows:

-Year ending December 31, Amount 2013 \$4,350
+During 2013, Child Aid conducted its operations in office facilities rented under an operating lease agreement that expires in March 2015.
+Minimum future required annual payments under this noncancelable lease amounts to \$4,800, all of which is due in the year ending December 31, 2014.

-Total rent expense amounted to \$18,600 for 2012.
+Total rent expense amounted to \$20,299 for 2013.